You know that mansion Mal Jurie is building on his farm? It’s a harem!

 First of all, it’s true.
 Jurie Wessels DID say that.
 His neighbour wasn’t lying.

-Jurie was a successful farmer, an intelligent, interested man, married to an outgoing and attractive woman and he was building her a home unlike any other in the district.
+Jurie was a successful farmer, an intelligent, interesting and interested man, married to an outgoing and attractive woman, and he was building her a home unlike any other in the district.
 His problem – his sin – the reason he was called Mal Jurie – was that he was an introverted and eccentric character.
 He didn’t ‘play by the rules.’
 And for that you get punished in most communities, maybe more so in small communities.
 And Harrismith would have been no exception.

 For starters, Jurie had brought his lovely engaging wife from far away.
 People didn’t know her mother and her grandmother.
 She was actively involved in the community, well liked, and often entertained; but still . . she was from far away.
 And also, often Jurie wasn’t at her gatherings, preferring to keep to himself, even when she entertained at home.